Hybrid Block Successive Approximation for One-Sided Non-Convex Min-Max Problems: Algorithms and Applications: The Proposed Algorithms and Analysis

 Unfortunately, one can verify that for almost any $A$, {\it regardless} the choices of $\eta, \lambda$, \eqref{eq:alter:min:max} will not converge to the desired solution satisfying: $A^T y^*=0$ and $A x^*=0$; see Fig. \ref{fig:diverge}.
 This is because the linear system describing the dynamics of the vector $(x^r, y^r)$ is always unstable. $\blacksquare$

-This example suggests that even for the simplest two-block linearly coupling problem, when it involves {\it both} minimization and maximization blocks, one cannot directly extend the BSUM or SCA-type methods to obtain a convergent algorithm.
-This represents a {\it significant challenge} to design algorithms for the Min-Max problem \eqref{eq:problem}.

-In fact, the above example motivates us to introduce {\it both} the proximal term ${\beta^r}/{2}\|x-x^r\|^2$ in {\bf [Step 1]} of HiBSA, and the penalty term $-\frac{\gamma^r}{2}\|y^r\|^2$ in {\bf [Step 2]}.
-By properly selecting the coefficient sequences $\{\beta^r, \gamma^r\}$, one can show that the HiBSA will converge for a wide class of problems (which include the linear coupling problem in Example 1 as a special case).
+The above example motivates us to introduce {\it both} the proximal term ${\beta^r}/{2}\|x-x^r\|^2$ in {\bf [Step 1]} of HiBSA, and the penalty term $-\frac{\gamma^r}{2}\|y^r\|^2$ in {\bf [Step 2]}.
+By properly selecting the sequences $\{\beta^r, \gamma^r\}$, we will show in the next section, that the HiBSA will converge for a wide class of problems (including Example 1 as a special case).

-To summarize this subsection, we remark that the major novelty of the proposed algorithm framework is the combination of block successive approximation schemes to minimize and maximize the $x_i$'s and $y$ blocks, together with the use of a sequence of penalization terms $\{-\frac{\gamma^r}{2}\|y\|^2\}$ and the sequence of proximal terms $\{\frac{\eta^r}{2}\|x-x^r\|^2\}$ with properly chosen penalization parameters.